bingeli1212/nitrile-preview/doc/DOC-diagram.md

 and stopping angle of the arc.
 They are both in degrees.

-# The barchart compound command
+# the barchart command

 The 'barchart' is another compound command that is to be used with many subcommands.
 Following is a list of some of its subcommands.

 - barchart.setup xorigin yorigin xwidth ywidth xrange yrange
 - barchart.bbox
 - barchart.vbar
 - barchart.ytick
 - barchart.xtext

 The 'barchart.setup' command would setup the barchart and config it.
 The 'xorigin' and 'yorigin' are to state the grid coordinates where lower left hand corner is to appear in the Diagram.
 Note that this number is subject to current settings of 'refx', 'refy', 'refsx' and 'refsy' settings.